Serengeti National Park, Tanzania

 The World’s Most Iconic Wildlife Event

-The Great Migration is the highlight of any Serengeti experience.
-This cyclical event starts with the birth of thousands of wildebeest calves in the Ndutu region (southern Serengeti) between January and March.
-As the dry season approaches, the herds begin their long trek northward toward the Grumeti and Mara Rivers, where they face deadly crossings filled with predators like crocodiles.
-This journey is perilous, with many animals falling victim to both natural barriers and predation by lions, leopards, and hyenas.
-By October, the herds return south, completing the cycle.
+The Great Migration is the foremost attraction of any journey through the Serengeti.
+A cycle journey commences every year with the birthing of thousands of wildebeest calves in the Ndutu (southern Serengeti) region, from January to March.
+With the advent of the dry season, the herds set out on their long journey to the north, to the shores of the Grumeti and Mara rivers, where they meet their natural enemies, among other crocodiles.
+This expedition is nevertheless fraught with danger, as most animals are hindered by natural obstacles and hunted by lions, leopards, and hyenas.
+The animals return home in October, ultimately completing the cycle.

 Wildlife Diversity